Poisson distribution: Probability mass function

 The positive real number λ is equal to the expected value of X and also to its variance.

 The Poisson distribution can be applied to systems with a large number of possible events, each of which is rare.
 The number of such events that occur during a fixed time interval is, under the right circumstances, a random number with a Poisson distribution.

 The equation can be adapted if, instead of the average number of events $\lambda,$ we are given the average rate $r$ at which events occur.
 Then $\lambda = r t,$ and:

-Example
+Examples

 The Poisson distribution may be useful to model events such as: